 Road Trip: Prineville

-If you’re clinging to August like a summer lifeline, we’re here to help.
+If you’re wanting to make time stand still this summer, we’re here to help.
 Head to Central Oregon’s Prineville (pop.
-9,000) for a secret summer extension.
+9,000) for a rustic, off-the-beaten-path experience.
 Here in the high desert, morning sunshine brightens blue skies with summery promise and golden hours of afternoon stretch forever.
-About 45 minutes northeast of Bend, Prineville is the gateway to the Ochoco National Forest, more than half a million acres of wooded foothills, lakes and rivers that make up your late summer playground.
+About 45 minutes northeast of Bend, Prineville is the gateway to the Ochoco National Forest, more than half a million acres of wooded foothills, lakes and rivers that make up your mid-summer playground.

 Cast away: Anglers will find Walton Lake at the west end of the Ochoco National Forest tucked among old growth ponderosa pines and stocked with trout.
 Native rainbows abound in Ochoco Creek accessible from Ochoco Creek Campground.
 East of the Prineville Reservoir, there is exceptional fly fishing on the Crooked River.